 “In addition to the benefits of visiting tourists, the experience offers a number of benefits for the local KwaXolo and Dumezulu communities, including employment opportunities and community development initiatives.
 Among these are entrepreneurial and skills workshops that will be hosted as soon as regulations allow.
 The increased tourism activity will also result in infrastructure development and maintenance, to the benefit of all.”

 Originally launched in March this year, KwaXolo Caves Adventures was halted during the Covid-19 lockdown, but with new Level 3 regulations, the business is operational for day visitors.
 This is the ideal picnic spot for those looking to enjoy the fantastic scenery, but visitors are encouraged to bring their own picnics.

-The activity is open to hikers aged 8 years and older, and will take between one and one-and-a-half hours to complete.
-The cost is R150 per person and bookings can be made by calling Makhosazane Mashal on 076 185 3447 or contact Shaun Nkosiyazi Makhaya on 074 8873 742.
+The activity is open to hikers aged 8 years and older and will take between one and one-and-a-half hours to complete.
+The cost is R150 per person and bookings can be made by calling Makhosazane Mashal on 076 185 3447 or contacting Shaun Nkosiyazi Makhaya at 074 8873 742.
 Alternatively, operators can be reached on the Facebook page ‘KwaXolo Caves Adventures’.

 Feel free to browse through our website to view all of the superb holiday accommodation units that we have on offer.

 We want to see you, our extended family @leisureletting